giga-sec/gigaSec-Tech-Notes/3. Notes/3 - Network Layer.md

 # 3 - Network Layer
 Created:  [[2022-06-30]]
-Tags: #permanent
+Tags: #literature

 ---
-Locates the destination of your request.
+**Locates the destination of your request.**
+?
+What destination are we talking about
+?
+What do we expect

+---
+Network layer uses [[Logical addressing in networking|logical addressing]] which are still software controlled.

+### Example where network layer happens
+--> When requesting information for website
-When you want to request information from a webpage, It's the network layer that takes the IP address for the page and figures out the best route to take.
+         Network layer takes IP address of the website then figures out the best route to take.

-We're working with _Logical_ addressing (i.e. IP addresses) which are still software controlled.
-Logical addresses are used to provide order to networks, categorising them and allowing us to properly sort them.

-Most common form of logical addressing is the
-- IPV4 format, (i.e 192.168.1.1 common address for home router).